-For determining activity data and emissions of CO_2 within the sugar industry, the amounts of limestone for the production of quicklime are used.
-The quantities were obtained directly from the sugar producing companies for the years 1990-2016.
+For determining activity data and emissions of CO2 within the sugar industry, the amounts of limestone for the production of quicklime are used.
+The quantities were obtained directly from the sugar producing companies for the years 1990-2017.

-According to the producers the used limestone consists to 97% of $CaCO_3$.
+According to the producers the used limestone consists to 97% of CaCO3.
 In the production of sugar, lime is used for purification of the juice.
 Lime is added to the raw juice and some impurities are precipitated.
-In the carbonization step CO_2 is bubbled through the juice and most of the remaining lime is precipitated as $CaCO_3$.
+In the carbonization step CO2 is bubbled through the juice and most of the remaining lime is precipitated as CaCO3.
 The precipitated "limestone" is sold and used within agricultural activities.

-Lithuania calculated CO_2 emissions from lime production in sugar refining plants assuming that 86% of CaO is recovered as CaCO3.
+CO2 emissions from lime production in sugar refining plants were estimated assuming that 86% of CaO is recovered as CaCO3.
 This assumption is based on the data provided by the sugar producing companies: